Aspen11Comms/website/index.md

 # Ward Meetings

-## May 30, 2021
+## June 6, 2021

 ### Sacrament Meeting - 12:00pm
 The Sacrament Broadcast link will no longer be published on this website.
-If you need access to view remotely, contact President Christensen, Sister Boice, or Bishop Sharp.
+If you need access to view remotely, contact President Christensen, Sister Boice

 ### 2nd Hour Meetings - 1:10pm

 All 2nd hour classes will be held in person.
 Auxiliary presidencies and instructors will communicate any available online-based broadcast links.

 Contact President Christensen or David Patty for access to a link for 2nd hour.

 <!--
 * Relief Society [join meeting]()
 * Youth Sunday School in-person only